umrover/mrover-workspace/onboard/nucleo_bridge/README.md

 nucleo_bridge is responsible for connecting the rover network's LCM interface with the RA/SA system's Nucleo controller i2c interface

-main.cpp binds LCM channels to handler functions in frontend.h \
+main.cpp calls init() on the static LCMHandler class \
+main.cpp calls init() on the static ControllerMap class \
+main.cpp calls init() on the static I2C class \
+main.cpp creates two threads to run an outgoing function and an incoming function The outgoing function calls on the LCMHandler's handle_outgoing() function every millisecond The incoming function calls on the LCMHandler's handle_incoming() function continuously

-main.cpp also creates a hash table of virtual Controller objects that represent each physical controller on the rover, across both RA/SA configurations
+The ControllerMap class creates a hash table of virtual Controller objects from the config file located at "mrover-workspace/config_nucleo_bridge/controller_config.json".These virtual Controllers are used to contact the physical controller on the rover, across both RA/SA configurations.

-The virtual Controller class is defined in controller.h.\
+The virtual Controller class is defined in Controller.h.\
 Virtual Controllers store information about various controller-specific parameters (such as encoder cpr)\
 The virtual Controller class also has functions representing the possible transactions that can be had with the physical controller. \
-The virtual Controller will not attempt to communicate with it's physical controller unless "activated" by an appropriate LCM message relayed by frontend.h
+The virtual Controller will not attempt to communicate with it's physical controller unless "activated" by an appropriate LCM message relayed by LCMHandler.h
-(e.g. A virtual RA Controller will never attempt to communicate with its physical RA controller unless an RA-related LCM message is sent)
+(e.g. A virtual RA Controller will never attempt to communicate with its physical RA controller unless an RA-related LCM message is sent.
+This is to prevent multiple virtual Controller objects from trying to contact the same physical Controller object.)

-frontend.h is responsible for handling incoming and outgoing lcm messages. \
+LCMHandler.h is responsible for handling incoming and outgoing lcm messages. \
 Incoming lcm messages will trigger functions which call the functions on the appropriate virtual Controllers. \
 Outgoing lcm messages are triggered by a clock, which query the functions on the appropriate virtual Controllers for data.

-backend.h is responsible for translating communications by virtual Controllers into i2c transactions understood by the linux drivers.
+I2C.h is responsible for translating communications by virtual Controllers into i2c transactions understood by the linux drivers.

 ### LCM Channels
 #### RA Open Loop \[Subscriber\] "/ra_openloop_cmd"